latent-to/developer-docs/docs/keys/proxies/staking-with-proxy.md

 - [Working with Proxies](create-proxy): Create and manage standard proxies
 - [Managing Stake with SDK](../../staking-and-delegation/managing-stake-sdk): General staking operations with the Python SDK
 - [Managing Stake with BTCLI](../../staking-and-delegation/managing-stake-btcli): General staking operations with the CLI
+- [Working with Blockchain Calls](../../sdk/call): Advanced guide to GenericCall and CallBuilder for composing blockchain transactions

 ## Overview